 That’s good for us.
-It keep the price of the pedals down and makes them easier to explain in this article!
-I just wanted to show you a few different configurations to prime your mind before we get into the inner workings.
+It keeps the price of the pedals down and makes them easier to explain in this article!
+I just wanted to show you a few different configurations to prime your mind before getting into the inner workings.

 Chorus Modulation & The LFO

 Now that we know the basic design philosophy of a chorus unit, let’s look into how chorus pedals modulate their signals.